Nainik2509/Vuexy-React-Next-Js/docs/guide/overview/installation.md

 :::

 ::: danger Important!
-Before installing the **node_modules** make sure you have files starting with a **dot(.eslintrc, .env etc..)**.
+Before installing the **node_modules**, make sure you have files starting with a **dot(.eslintrc, .env etc..)**.
 It mostly happens when hidden files are not enabled on your machine and you try to copy our template at some other place on your system.
 :::

 ::: danger Important!